gtvj/cloud-cdn/README.md

 ## webpack

-* Allows us to use ES2015 modules
+* Allows us to use ES2015 modules and (with the [babel-loader](https://webpack.js.org/loaders/babel-loader/)) broader ES2015 features
 * Provides the ability to compose specific bundles from modules

 This is beneficial because we can have bundles composed for specific needs but share common components.